What is MARCoNS?

 It’s important to understand that drug development is not easy.
 Safety, efficacy, dosage, and cost are all important factors.
 Thus, miracle claims made by practitioners of unproven and disproven treatments need to be questioned.

-No ethical doctor would prescribe BEG because it has not been adequately tested in humans.
+No ethical doctor would prescribe BEG nasal spray because it has not been adequately tested in humans.
 No ethical doctor would prescribe a treatment for a diagnosis that isn’t real, like MARCoNS.

 To learn more about pharmacology, please see our page about supplements and herbs.